bobmonsour/11tybundle.dev/src/posts/11ty-bundle-17.md

   - 11ty Bundle
 ---

 Just back from a wonderful 2 weeks in Italy.
-Still not over the jet lag return, but I'm coping.
+Still not over the jet lag, but I'm coping.
+I'm headed to San Diego tomorrow to reunite with some other old-timers to commemorate the 40th anniversary of the founding of [Stac Electronics](https://en.wikipedia.org/wiki/Stac_Electronics).
+It's hard to believe it's been that long.
+I'm looking forward to seeing everyone.

 First up, Zach did a 1-hour-ish video on the topic of Jamstack and what it means and what it could mean.
 It's a great watch.